Ontology Reasoning with Deep Neural Networks: The Recursive Reasoning Network (RRN)

 \section{The Recursive Reasoning Network (RRN)}

-In order to tackle the problem specified in the previous section, we introduce a novel model architecture, the \emph{recursive reasoning network} (RRN).
+To tackle the problem specified in the previous section, we introduce a novel model archi\-tecture, the \emph{recursive reasoning network} (RRN).
 To that end, this section starts with a high-level outline of the RRN model, and then provides a detailed description of the same.